 IAssetFactory.
-The asset factory makes sure that you instantiate the correct types of garments, avatars and scenes to match your chosen implementation.
+The asset factory makes sure that you instantiate the correct types of garments, avatars, scenes and animations to match your chosen implementation.
 You still have to be careful about the underlying assets you are using to create them.

-To create garments, avatars or scenes, use the
+To create garments, avatars, scenes or animations, use the

 IAssetFactory factory functions:

-To set garments, avatar or scenes set the previously created instances to their respective properties:
+To set garments, avatar, scene or animation set the previously created instances to their respective properties:

-There can always only be one avatar & one scene.
+There can always only be one avatar, one scene and one animation.
 Setting more than one garment does increase try on computation times.
 We recommend to not use more then 3-4 garments simultaneously.